pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1736-37-38 Finish the Distributed File System Project

+I completed the Distributed File System tutorial.
+I had some problems finishing the tutorial because the application does not worked as expected, I needed to debug the application to understand the problem.
+The tutorial at the end suggest make the next functionalities to the application, so I am working into implement them in the project.
+It's hard really hard implement something without the tutorial, my experience with concurrency and distributed systems is very low.

 ### Day 1734-35 Managing connections with Go

 Today I have been working and understand and issue related with golang and goroutine.
 It's interesting how building a distributed system you need to apply asynchronous programming to manage the connections and any block operation.
 This type of code thinking is new for me, is very different from building a basic HTTP services or web services.